wrjodjana/obsidian-vault/interview/recruiter email/tyson foods.md

+Subject: UIUC Junior in CS interested in technology :)

 Hello [INSERT NAME],

 I came across your profile and understand you recruit for talent at Tyson Foods.
 I'm a current junior at University of Illinois at Urbana-Champaign studying Computer Science and Statistics and think I'd be a great fit technically.